-Anonymous asked: Would you like me to butter your muffin?
+Anonymous said: Would you like me to butter your muffin?

 I appreciate the offer, but I think I can survive without it haha